learn-co-curriculum/angular-track-by-readme/README.md

 }];
 ```

-Angular would then delete the original two DOM nodes, and then render three DOM nodes in its place - this is because it doesn't know what makes each news article uniques (it can't tell what has changed, so assumes it all has).
+Angular would delete the original two DOM nodes and then render three DOM nodes in its place.
+This is because it doesn't know what makes each news article unique.
+Angular can't tell what has changed, so it assumes everything has.

 ## Using track by